yukaitung/lgdxrobot2-ros2/README.md

 To pull these images from Docker Hub, you can either use the `latest` tag or specify a particular version number, such as `2.0.5`.
 Please refer to the [releases](https://gitlab.com/lgdxrobotics/lgdxrobot2-ros2/-/releases) page for version history.
 All images support both amd64 and arm64 architectures.

-There are also additional repositories that include dependencies, which can be used as base images for other ROS2 projects:
+There are also additional repositories that include dependencies, which can be used as base images for other ROS 2 projects:

 - `yukaitung/lgdxrobot2-support-core`
 - `yukaitung/lgdxrobot2-support-desktop`